Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Spin-1 bosonic gases

 \subsection{Spin-mixing dynamics and the single mode approximation}

+To gain a better intuition into emergent spin-mixing processes, we first rely on a reduction of the mean-field description before reporting on recent advances on the arguably more complex many-body problem.
 As explained in Section~\ref{mean_field_spin1} the characteristic timescales of the spin and the spatial dynamics are generically inseparable.
 However, under certain conditions they can be decoupled.
 This occurs when the spin healing length $\xi_s=\hbar/\sqrt{2Mn\abs{c_1}}$ becomes larger than the size of the condensate, where $n$ is the peak density of the system.
 Then, $\Psi_1(x)\approx \Psi_{-1}(x)\approx \Psi_0(x)$ which allows for a separation of the spatial and spin dynamics, a situation that is known as the single-mode approximation (SMA)~\citep{ho1998spinor,yi2002single}.
 Here, it is assumed that the order parameter possesses the form $\Psi_i(x)=\sqrt{N}\phi(x)e^{-i\mu t/\hbar}\zeta_i(t)$ with $\phi(x)$ representing the common spatial mode normalized to unity and $\mu$ being the chemical potential.
 Also, $\mathbf{\zeta}=(\zeta_1,\zeta_0,\zeta_{-1})^{\intercal}$ is the spin state vector satisfying $\abs{\mathbf{\zeta}}=1$.

 Substituting the SMA ansatz into the full system of Gross-Pitaevskii Eqs.~(\ref{GPE_spin1_symcomp})-(\ref{GPE_spin1_0comp}) it is possible to show that the spatial dynamics separates from the one related to the spin degrees-of-freedom~\citep{yi2002single} and is governed by the spin-independent part of the Hamiltonian of Eq.~(\ref{spin1_Hamiltonian}).
 On the other hand, the spin states obey a set of coupled equations of motion \citep{kawaguchi2012spinor,stamper2013spinor} which can be further simplified by using the normalization condition $\sum_i \rho_i=1$ with $\rho_i=\abs{\zeta_i}^2$, the conservation of the magnetization $\mathcal{M}$ and assuming that $\zeta_i=\sqrt{\rho_i}e^{-i\theta_i}$.
 It can be showcased that under the previous conditions the spin dynamics is determined solely by the fractional population $\rho_0(t)$ of the $m_F=0$ spin state and the relative phase $\theta=\theta_1+\theta_{-1}-2\theta_0$ of the spin components: